Book Review: City of Ember

 Another new feature makes its debut on the site today: reviews.
 I was not very keen on adding this sort of thing at first because there are plenty of other places out there that do a wonderful job of reviewing books and movies and such.
 But after some reflection, I thought it might give people a better idea of the kinds of things I write if I shared a few of the works that have made an impression on me.

-I don’t plan on posting this sort of thing regularly or all that often, but I do have more reviews on my goodreads page if you’d like to read more.
+I don’t know if I’ll be able to do this sort of thing regularly, but I do have other reviews on my goodreads page if you’d like to read more.

 City of Ember was a delight.
 Though much of the narrative was filled with tension about Lina and Doon’s efforts to save their city, there was a homey quality to the way things were described that made the story seem curiously gentle in the telling.
 While dystopian science fiction stories abound this was one that was strangely optimistic and wholesome.
 Though not all of its citizen’s were noble or honest, Ember came across as a place genuinely worth saving.
 The author does a marvelous job with her inventive language and descriptions of giving the reader the sense that Embers is a real place.
 And if the simplicity of the inhabitants is a bit hard to believe at times her words and characters are so captivating that it seems a minor quibble by the end.